vivganes/hadoop-tutorials/Community/T09_Write_And_Run_Your_Own_MapReduce_Java_Program_Poll_Result_Analysis.md

 ## Community Tutorial 09: Write and Run Your Own MapReduce Java Program - Poll Result Analysis Using Hadoop, Java and Eclipse

-**This tutorial is from the Community part of tutorial for [Hortonworks Sandbox](http://hortonworks.com/products/sandbox) - a single-node Hadoop cluster running in a virtual machine.
-[Download](http://hortonworks.com/products/sandbox) the Hortonworks Sandbox to run this and other tutorials in the series.**
+**This tutorial is from the Community part of tutorial for [Hortonworks Data Platform Sandbox](http://hortonworks.com/products/hortonworks-sandbox/) - a single-node Hadoop cluster running in a virtual machine.
+[Download](http://hortonworks.com/products/hortonworks-sandbox/) the Hortonworks Data Platform Sandbox version 2.1 or above to run this and other tutorials in the series.**

 ### Introduction